Wear proper attire to get the most enjoyment out of your next outdoor adventure!

-Choose the right base Layer.
+Choose the right base layer.

 The base layer of your clothing should be form-fitting and moisture-wicking, which will help trap heat but still release moisture.
 Synthetic fabrics or, better yet, natural merino wool are excellent choices for layering, as they excel at keeping you dry, warm, and comfortable.